riceissa/issarice.com/wiki/people.md

   working in public,
   and the ability to be alone (not even a girlfriend) and deal with all of the difficulties of that (e.g. see [this video](https://www.youtube.com/watch?v=i7kh8pNRWOo "Techniques for dealing with lack of motivation, malaise, depression - Oct 5, 2017")).

-- Tim Pope: I found Pope via [Vim](), which I had been using as my main text editor.
+- Tim Pope: I found Pope via [[Vim]], which I had been using as my main text editor.
 - Sarah Constantin
 - [Ran Prieur](http://ranprieur.com/) (only his dumpster diving and frugality stuff)
 - [Eevee](https://eev.ee/)